jhajek/packer-vagrant-build-scripts/packer/itmt430/ReadMe.md

 # Pre-steps to take

-In order for the host system to send environment variables to the guest Vm being built you have to explicitly declare them on the command line before you issue a ```packer build``` command.
+In order for the host system to send environment variables to the guest vm being built you have to explicitly declare them on the command line before you issue a ```packer build``` command.

 This is how we are passing passwords/RSA keys securely.